 High School Growth: A Student Growth Index will be calculated using Student Growth Percentiles for eleventh grade students based on the PSAT and SAT.
 The Student Growth Percentile (SGP) methodology was developed by Damian Betebenner.
 An SGP describes a student's progress relative to their academic peers on the state assessment in mathematics and English language arts.
 Academic peers are students who have scored similarly on the state assessment in the past.
 Because all students' scores are compared only to those of their academic peers, students at every level of proficiency have the opportunity to demonstrate growth in their achievement.
 The Student Growth Index will include differential weights for low, typical, and high growth.
-A school's Student

-Growth Index is the average of the student weights for students with available SGPs.
+A school's Student Growth Index is the average of the student weights for students with available SGPs.
 Low growth is defined as an SGP below 35.
 Typical growth is defined as an SGP between 35 and 70.
 High growth is defined as an SGP greater than or equal to 70.
 Two years of data will be combined for calculation of each school's Student Growth Index.
-Based on previous data2017-18 and 2018-19 data, Rhode Island set the following weights and cut scores.
-RIDE will revisit and possibly reset the weights and cut scores when the SAT and PSAT state assessment data are available for 2017-18 and 2018-19.
+Based on 2017-18 and 2018-19 data, Rhode Island set the following weights and cut scores.